Grading System

 Grade Changes

-Students who believe a grade was assigned in error must request a grade change by the published deadline of their home college or school.
+Students who believe a grade was assigned in error must request a grade change within three semesters of the grade being assigned (or by the published deadline of their home college or school, if earlier).
 However, grade changes for graduating students must be submitted and processed prior to degrees being posted to academic records.
 Grade changes will not be processed to an academic record with a conferred degree.

 It is left to the discretion of the faculty member to determine if a grade change is warranted.
 This policy does not apply to grading grievances.
 See Student Appeals, Complaints & Grievances.